Logifire/naive-php-state/README.md

 This library also comes with a cookie abstraction, if you need to set custom cookies.
 ```
 ...
-// The PhpStateMiddleware has an implicit dependency on this service, must be the same reference
+// The PhpStateMiddleware has an implicit dependency on ResponseCookieService, must be the same instance past though the app
 $response_cookie_service = new ResponseCookieService();
 ...
 $cookie = new ResponseCookie('name', 'value');